 Net worth: $3 million (estimated)

 Bernie Sanders is among the most well-known socialist voices in U.S. politics.
 He has long been campaigning against the wealth disparity in the U.S. He has a strong following in the U.S. However, Wall Street is wary of Sanders' policies.
-Sanders' net worth is estimated to be around $3 million, which he has amassed through his salary and advances and royalties on his books.
+Much of Sanders' net worth comes from his salary as well as the advances and royalties he receives from his books.